hjfan527/Microbiome_Initiative/README.md

-# Website for the BU microbiome initiate
+# Website for the BU microbiome initiative